seigler/neat-charts/README.md

 ### Install NeatCharts manually

-Just download the folder `NeatCharts` (in `src`) and place it alongside your php file.
+Download the folder `NeatCharts` (in `src`) and place it alongside your php file.
 Add the following at the top of your PHP file:

 ```php
 spl_autoload_extensions(".php");